solar-lang/solar-ir/discussion/structure.md

-# What's important about the semantic ir?
+# What's important about the ir?

+- Semantically checked and correct

 - All items (Structs, Functions, Globals) are addressed by their full, absolute path (That is, starting with their library or application name) in the `concrete_scope`